Level/awesome/README.md

 ## Contributing

-Resource authors are welcome and encouraged to add an entry for their work in README.md via a pull-request.
+Resource authors are welcome and encouraged to add an entry for their work in README.md via a pull request.

 Level is an **OPEN Open Source Project**.
 This means that:

 > Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
 This project is more like an open wiki than a standard guarded open source project.

-See the [`CONTRIBUTING.md`](https://github.com/Level/community/blob/master/CONTRIBUTING.md) file for more details.
+See [`CONTRIBUTING.md`](https://github.com/Level/community/blob/master/CONTRIBUTING.md) for more details.

 ## License